 - Unlike dentures, they do not fall out of our mouth.

 - Dental implants do not require grinding the surrounding teeth to support the restoration like a bridge requires.

 - All the teeth in your jawbone remain intact that leads to improved oral health.

 The dental implant procedure is an outpatient surgery.
 The implant is composed of titanium and other materials that fuse with your jawbone, functioning as the tooth's root.
 The prosthetic root helps to secure your replacement tooth in place and provides excellent stability.
 After the surgery is done, a few months are required for the implant to fuse with the jawbone.

-Once the healing process is accomplished, a connector piece, namely an abutment, is placed over the implant restoration.
+Once the healing process is accomplished, a connector piece, called an abutment, is screwed into the implant.
 This piece will serve to attach the artificial tooth to the implant.
-The tooth can be matched with your existing natural teeth and last for several years with proper care and hygiene.
+The tooth can be matched with your existing natural teeth and last for years with proper care and hygiene.